pgRouting/workshop/docs/general-intro/overview.rst

     :align: center
     :target: https://www.openstreetmap.org

 OpenStreetMap (OSM) is dedicated to creating and providing geographic data, such as street maps, worldwide, for free.
 Most maps considered 'free' actually have legal or technical restrictions on their use.
 These restrictions hold back anyone from using them in creative, productive or unexpected ways, and make every map a silo of data and effort.

-    -- `Source: OSM Press Wiki <https://wiki.openstreetmap.org/wiki/Press>`_
+Source: `OSM Press Wiki <https://wiki.openstreetmap.org/wiki/Press>`_

 OpenStreetMap is an incredible data source for pgRouting because it has no technical restrictions in terms of processing the data.
 Data availability still